erffy/zig-waybar-contrib/README.md

 #### From GitHub Releases

-If you prefer not to use AUR or want a specific release, download pre-compiled binaries from the [GitHub Releases page](https://github.com/erffy/zig-waybar-contrib/releases).
+Download pre-compiled binaries from the [GitHub Releases page](https://github.com/erffy/zig-waybar-contrib/releases).
 Simply extract the downloaded archive and move the binaries to your system’s PATH or use them directly.

 ### Build from Source